Grraahaam/PurpleDrank/PROJECT-OUTLINE.md

 - The game starts on a menu screen with different possibilities.
 - The game's screens aims to follow the team's artistic direction.
-- Player can custom his own key binding but also his own character to play Solean.
+- Player can customize his own key binding but also his own character (Solean) to play the game.
 - Make sure the player can get informations about the game's key shortcuts
+- Make the positioning relative to improve screen scalability (fullscreen, adaptive screen)

 ## Unit-6 Immersion & Diversity